U.S.S. LOWNDES - APA 154

 appears on the Otoe County War Memorial, built with donations.
 The

-American Legion is named M. Richards Post, Syracuse, NE. in honor of
+American Legion is named M. Richards Post, Syracuse, NE. in honor

 Norman's uncle.